zoubohao/Deepurify/README.md

 ```

 #### 2. SECOND STEP (Install Codes of Deepurify)
-After prepared the environment, the code of Deepurify can be installed via pip simply.
+After preparing the environment, the code of Deepurify can be installed via pip simply.
 ```
 conda activate deepurify
-pip install Deepurify==2.3.4
+pip install Deepurify==2.3.5
 ```

 ## Download Files for Running